A multi-phase thermo-mechanical model for rock-ice avalanche: The model construction

 \subsection{The model structure, unification and coupling}

 The temperature equation (\ref{Eqn_16}) and the effective ice melt rate (\ref{Eqn_melt_7}) are now ready to be combined with the existing multi-phase mass flow model, together with the two-phase rock-ice avalanche model and the multi-phase erosion model.
-The final stage of the model development involves: (i) considering the multi-phase mass flow model (Pudasaini and Mergili, 2019), considering the rock, ice and fluid as three constituents in the avalanching mixture, (ii) utilizing the principles of ice melting, internal mass and momentum exchanges between the solid (rock and ice) and fluid, basal lubrication and internal fluidization described by the two-phase mechanical rock-ice avalanche model (Pudasaini and Krautblatter, 2014), (iii) incorporating the unified multi-phase entrainment model (Pudasaini, 2022), and (iv) embedding the novel temperature evolution equation and the proposed unified ice melt rate for rock-ice avalanche into the multi-phase equations. \\[3mm] There are nine conservative state variables in the multi-phase mass flow model (Pudasaini and Mergili, 2019).
+The final stage of the model development involves: (i) considering the multi-phase mass flow model (Pudasaini and Mergili, 2019), considering the rock, ice and fluid as three constituents in the avalanching mixture, (ii) utilizing the principles of ice melting, internal mass and momentum exchanges between the solid (rock and ice) and fluid, basal lubrication and internal fluidization described by the two-phase mechanical rock-ice avalanche model (Pudasaini and Krautblatter, 2014), (iii) incorporating the unified multi-phase entrainment model (Pudasaini, 2025), and (iv) embedding the novel temperature evolution equation and the proposed unified ice melt rate for rock-ice avalanche into the multi-phase equations. \\[3mm] There are nine conservative state variables in the multi-phase mass flow model (Pudasaini and Mergili, 2019).
 These are: the phase flow depths: $(h_r = h\alpha_r, h_i=h\alpha_i, h_f=h\alpha_f)$, where $\alpha_r+\alpha_i+\alpha_f = 1$ is the hold-up identity and $h_r+h_i+h_f = h$ (the total flow depth); and the phase fluxes in the down slope and cross slope directions: $(h_ru_r, h_iu_i, h_fu_f)$, $(h_rv_r, h_iv_i, h_fv_f)$, respectively.
 By definition, the bulk velocities are $u = \alpha_r u_r + \alpha_i u_i + \alpha_f u_f$, and $v = \alpha_r v_r + \alpha_i v_i + \alpha_f v_f$.
 The same applies to the bulk density, specific heat capacity and thermal conductivity: $\rho = \alpha_r\rho_r + \alpha_i\rho_i + \alpha_f\rho_f$, $c = \alpha_r c_r + \alpha_i c_i + \alpha_f c_f$ and $\kappa = \alpha_r\kappa_r + \alpha_i\kappa_i + \alpha_f\kappa_f$.
 The temperature equation (\ref{Eqn_16}) and the ice melting rate (\ref{Eqn_melt_7}) contain these quantities.
 This, together with the other parameters involved in (\ref{Eqn_melt_7}) and (\ref{Eqn_16}), indicates a strong coupling between the existing mass and the momentum balance equations for the phases and the new temperature equation for the bulk motion of the rock-ice avalanche and the unified ice melt rate.
 The model (\ref{Eqn_16}) introduces an additional conservative variable $\rho c \,hT$ (for the transport of the bulk temperature) to the set of existing conservative variables in Pudasaini and Mergili (2019).
 So, all together, there are ten conservative (state) variables in the newly proposed multi-phase rock-ice avalanche model. \\[3mm] The existing and the widely used mass flow simulation codes, e.g., Pudasaini and Krautblatter (2014), and r.avaflow (Pudasaini and Mergili, 2019; Mergili and Pudasaini, 2025) can be directly expanded to include the new ice melt rate (\ref{Eqn_melt_7}) and the temperature model (\ref{Eqn_16}) into the computational framework, making it a comprehensive tool for the simulation of rock-ice avalanche.
 This is a structural advantage.
-This completes the construction of the novel, multi-phase, thermo-mechanical model for rock-ice avalanches.
+This completes the construction of the novel, multi-phase, thermo-mechanical model for rock-ice avalanches. \\[3mm] However, we note that, in principle, with the properly chosen physical parameters, the model developed here may also be applied to the scenario of rock melting.